paritytech/prdoc/README.md

 ### Generate

     Generate a new file.
-It will be saved by default unless you provide --dry-run
+It will be saved by default unless you provide --dry-run.
+The `generate` command will fail if the target file already exists

     Usage: prdoc generate [OPTIONS] <NUMBER>